 Sept – Dec 2024: Student cohorts will be encouraged to remain actively engaged in the Transect community through quarterly webinars, annual meetings, presence on our RCN web site, and serving as mentors for future students.

 We seek students with aptitude in interdisciplinary research and backgrounds in hydrologic science, ecology and social science.
-Students must be full-time graduate students, and be citizens, nationals or permanent residents of the United States.
+Students must be full-time graduate students (working towards a thesis/dissertation and not yet graduated), and be citizens, nationals or permanent residents of the United States.

 Funding and Compensation